William Carrington - President

 Mr Richard Syred

 Mr Brian Parsons

 Graeme Reavley’s association with BARK goes back many years to the days when Mrs Youngman ran the kennels from Ancroft.
-Graeme is a director of Galedin Vets.
+Graeme was a director of Galedin Vets but has recently retired.
 He lives with his wife Julie and son Christopher and is proud grandad to his daughter’s Laura’s two children.